djhaskin987/degasolv/docs/command-reference.rst

       -a, --enable-alternatives                          Consider all alternatives (default)
       -A, --disable-alternatives                         Consider only first alternatives
       -e, --search-strat STRAT            breadth-first  May be 'breadth-first' or 'depth-first'.
-      -g, --enable-error-format                          Enable output format for errors -G, --disable-error-format                         Disable output format for errors (default) -f, --conflict-strat STRAT          exclusive      May be 'exclusive', 'inclusive' or 'prioritized'.
+      -g, --enable-error-format                          Enable output format for errors (default) -G, --disable-error-format                         Disable output format for errors -f, --conflict-strat STRAT          exclusive      May be 'exclusive', 'inclusive' or 'prioritized'.
-      -L, --list-strat STRAT              as-set         May be 'as-set', 'lazy' or 'eager'.
+      -L, --list-strat STRAT              lazy           May be 'as-set', 'lazy' or 'eager'.
       -o, --output-format FORMAT          plain          May be 'plain', 'edn' or 'json' -p, --present-package PKG                          Hard present package. ** -r, --requirement REQ                              Resolve req. **